microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 Dashboard Visualization
 =======================

-Env-dashboard is a post-experiment visualization tool, aims to provide more intuitive environment information, which will guide the design of the algorithm and continually fine-tuning.
+Env-dashboard is a post-experimental visualization tool, aims to provide more intuitive environment information, which will guide the design of the algorithm and continually fine-tuning.